 which expands to:

-This rule ensures that the set of tuples in S remains unique with respect to the SNO attribute.
-If any tuple violates this uniqueness, the constraint fails, and the assignment is rolled back.
+This rule ensures that, if $S exists, the number of tuples in $S remains equal to the number of unique SNO values in $S. If any assignment violates this uniqueness, the constraint fails, and the assignment is rolled back.

 Foreign key constraints

-A foreign key constraint ensures that every tuple in a given relation (the relation "left" of the ⊆ (subset) operator) has a matching tuple in another relation (the one "right" of the ⊆ operator, i.e. the "referenced" relation).
+A foreign key constraint ensures that every tuple in a given relvar (the relvar "left" of the ⊆ (subset) operator) has a matching tuple in another relvar (the one "right" of the ⊆ operator, i.e. the "referenced" relvar).
 The matching must occur with the same attribute(s) and data type(s).
 For example:

 Note that a foreign key constraint restricts assignments to the relvars on both sides of the ⊆ operator: each tuple added to the left must have a matching entry in the right; and each tuple removed from the right must have no matching entries in the left.